when should you replace your grow light bulbs

 When the PAR output reaches below a certain level, you know that it's time to replace your lighting fixtures.

-Secondly, having flickering or blinking grow light bulbs doesn't necessarily mean that your bulbs need to be replaced—it could mean that you have a wiring issue, faulty switch, loose connections, etc.
+Secondly, having flickering or blinking growing lamps doesn't necessarily mean that your bulbs need to be replaced—it could mean that you have a wiring issue, faulty switch, loose connections, etc.

 Inspect the grow lights carefully and take a look at the light meter.
 If you're sure that it's not one of these problems and you still find your lights flickering or blinking, your bulb may be about to go out.

-Now that you know when your grow light bulbs need to be changed, let's try to understand why it is that you need to change your grow light bulbs for regular lamps.
+Now that you know when your growing lamps need to be changed, let's try to understand why it is that you need to change your grow light bulbs for regular lamps.

 Why Do Grow Light Bulbs Need To Be Replaced?